ycj28c/scribble/_posts/2017-05-03-install-chef-server-workstation.md

 There are opensource chef-server and hosted chef-server options, the hosted chef-server fees are below:

 Price Of Hosted Chef-Server:
-- Launch package: $120/month, 20 nodes, 10 users
+> Launch package: $120/month, 20 nodes, 10 users
-- Standard package: $300/month, 50 nodes, 20 users
+> Standard package: $300/month, 50 nodes, 20 users
-- Premium package: $700/month.
+> Premium package: $700/month.
 100 nodes, 50 users
-All these tiers are exceedingly expensive for most small and medium sized organizations.
-There is a small reprieve, however-- as mentioned earlier, one can get the full Enterprise Hosted Chef on free trial basis for up to 5 nodes, 2 users, with no support included.
+> All these tiers are exceedingly expensive for most small and medium sized organizations.
+> There is a small reprieve, however, as mentioned earlier, one can get the full
+> Enterprise Hosted Chef on free trial basis for up to 5 nodes, 2 users, with no support included.

 If you want to use the hosted chef-server, you can skip chef-server install, go directly to chef-workstation, elsewise, do as below(At least 4G physical memeory, 2 core cpu for chef-server):